 - b.
 Complete ALM shall be certified as per the provisions applicable for Air System whereas the provisions applicable for Airborne Stores shall be used while taking up design & development of sub-systems and LRUs for use in an ALM. - c.
-The Main Contractor shall carry out the criticality classification of sub-systems/ LRUs of ALMs during the initial stage of design & development of an ALM in consultation with CEMILAC.
-The quality assurance coverage for safety-critical sub-systems/LRUs of ALMs in standalone configuration during developmental phase shall be the responsibility of DGAQA.
+Based on the criticality classification of sub-systems/ LRUs of ALMs during the initial stage of design & development of an ALM in consultation with CEMILAC, the quality assurance coverage for safety-critical subsystems/LRUs of ALMs in standalone configuration during developmental phase shall be the responsibility of DGAQA.
 For the remaining sub-systems/LRUs of ALMs in standalone configuration, the coverage for quality assurance aspects during developmental phase shall be the responsibility of the internal quality assurance group of the Main Contractor duly authorized by DGAQA. - d.
 The quality assurance coverage for fully assembled ALMs during the developmental phase shall be the responsibility of DGAQA. - e.
 The quality assurance coverage during the integration of ALMs on the intended airborne platform phase shall be the responsibility of DGAQA.